valdisvi/espeak-ng-espeakedit/README.md

 This is just temporary [eSpeak NG fork](https://github.com/espeak-ng/espeak-ng/) for espeakedit compilation!

+espeakedit is a GUI frontend which allows one to prepare and compile phoneme data for the [eSpeak NG](https://github.com/espeak-ng/espeak-ng/) speech synthesizer.

+Do be careful that the versions of dictionary data produced by espeakedit and consumed by espeak are compatible.

 ## Build Dependencies

 On Ubuntu 16.04 LTS "Xenial Xerus", it requires the following packages